The Agentic Charity

 1. Open data from 360Giving and UKGrantmaking to identify relevant funds, typical award sizes and past grantees

-2. Your own data, such as programmes, outcomes, case studies, and budgets, organised into a single, reusable 'case for support' library.
+2. Your own data, such as programmes, outcomes, case studies, and budgets, organised into a single, re-usable 'case for support' library.

 3. An agentic layer that turns this information into first-draft applications and custom reports for each funder